 WikiVoyage – Much like Wikipedia, but for travel!
 An up-to-date website compiled by travellers, it has everything you need to know from what to see and do, where to go, how to get around, and all other information you need.

 TripAdvisor – is it any good?

-As someone who prefers to go off the beaten track, I usually avoid Tripadvisor, because, personally, I think they are very tourist-focused, and seem to only promote expensive tours and activities, and in many cases they’re a rip-off.
+As someone who prefers to go off the beaten track, I usually avoid Tripadvisor, because, personally, I think they are very tourist-focused, and seem to only promote expensive tours and activities, many of which are a rip-off.

-I like to explore the hidden gems unbeknownst to most tourists, and many of these are FREE activities, something that Tripadvisor doesn’t seem interested in.
+I like to explore the hidden gems unbeknownst to most tourists, and many of these are FREE activities, which doesn’t feature often on Tripadvisor.

 However, as I mentioned above – it’s worth checking the reviews of restaurants and places of interest on there.